-- (a) Except as otherwise provided in this section and subject to Sections 402 and 404, the law of this state governing the registration of a foreign limited liability company to do business in this state, including the consequences of not complying with that law, applies to a foreign protected series of a foreign series limited liability company as if the foreign protected series were a foreign limited liability company formed separately from the foreign series limited liability company and distinct from the foreign series limited liability company and any other foreign protected series of the foreign series limited liability company. - (b) An application by a foreign protected series of a foreign series limited liability company for registration to do business in this state must include: - (1) the name and jurisdiction of formation of the foreign series limited liability company; and - (2) if the company has other foreign protected series, the name and street and mailing address of an individual who knows the name and street and mailing address of: - (A) each other foreign protected series of the foreign series limited liability company; and - (B) the foreign protected-series manager of and agent for service of process for each other foreign protected series of the foreign series limited liability company.

-- (c) The name of a foreign protected series applying for registration or registered to do business in this state must comply with Section 202 and may do so using [cite this state's fictitious name statute], if the [fictitious] name complies with Section 202. - (d) The requirement in [cite to the provision of this state's limited liability company act pertaining to updating registration information] to amend a statement of registration to update information applies to the information required by subsection (b).
+- (a) Except as otherwise provided in this section and subject to Section 703, the law of this state governing the registration of a foreign limited liability company to do business in this state, including the consequences of not complying with that law, applies to a foreign protected series of foreign series limited liability company as if the foreign protected series were a foreign limited liability company that is formed separately from the actual foreign company and distinct from the actual foreign company and any other foreign protected series of the actual foreign company. - (b) An application by a foreign protected series of a foreign series limited liability company for registration to do business in this state must include: - (1) the name and jurisdiction of formation of the foreign company; and - (2) if the company has other foreign protected series, the name and street and mailing address of an individual who knows the name and street and mailing address of each other foreign protected series of the company and the protected series manager of and agent for service of process for each other foreign protected series of the company. - (c) The name of a foreign protected series applying for registration or registered to do business in this state must comply with Section 202.
+A foreign protected series may comply with Section 202 using [cite this state's fictitious name statute], if the [fictitious] name complies with Section 202.

-Legislative Note: Under the Uniform Limited Liability Company Act (2006) (Last Amended 2013), Section 903, a foreign registration statement does not include a certificate of good standing from the filing office of the foreign limited liability company's jurisdiction of formation.
+1 (d) The requirement in [cite to the provision of this state's limited liability company 2 statute pertaining to updating registration information] to amend a statement of registration to 3 update information applies to the information required by subsection (b).
+4 5 6 7 8 9 10 11 12 13 Legislative Note: Under the Uniform Limited Liability Company Act (2006) (Last Amended 2013), Section 903, a foreign registration statement does not include a certificate of good standing from the filing office of the foreign limited liability company's jurisdiction of formation.
 Accordingly, this act does not refer to any analogous certificate pertaining to a foreign protected series.
-If an enacting state's limited liability company act does require a certificate of good standing at the limited liability company level, the state should consider an analogous requirement at the foreign protected series level.
+If an enacting state's limited liability company statute does require a certificate of good standing at the limited liability company level, the state should consider an analogous requirement at the foreign protected series level.
 An enacting state that imposes an analogous requirement will have to decide how to deal with a would-be registrant established under the law of a jurisdiction in which a protected series is established without the filing of any public record pertaining to the protected series.

-Subsection (b)(2) - The information the individual is required to know parallels the information required to be disclosed under Section 704(a) (requiring disclosure in the early course of litigation).
+14 15 Comment 16 17 18 19 20 21 Subsection (b)(2) - The information the individual is required to know parallels the information required to be disclosed under Section 705(a) (requiring disclosure in the early course of litigation).
+SECTION 705.
+DISCLOSURE REQUIRED WHEN FOREIGN SERIES LIMITED 22 LIABILITY COMPANY OR FOREIGN PROTECTED SERIES PARTY TO 23 PROCEEDING.
+24 (a) Not later than [30] days after becoming a party to a proceeding before a civil, 25 administrative, or other adjudicative tribunal of or located in this state or a tribunal of the United 26 States located in this state: 27 (1) a foreign series limited liability company shall disclose to each other party the 28 name and street and mailing address of: 29 (A) each foreign protected series of the company; and 30 (B) each protected series manager of and a registered agent for service of 31 process for each foreign protected series of the company; and 32 (2) a foreign protected series of a foreign series limited liability company shall